-- · Mechanism of injury in falls. - Suspension trauma, and how to reduce the effects. - Criteria and importance in selecting the correct harness. - Donning a harness correctly and understand how a properly fitted and adjusted harness can reduce the risk of injury.
+- Mechanism of injury in falls. - Suspension trauma, and how to reduce the effects. - Criteria and importance in selecting the correct harness. - Donning a harness correctly and understand how a properly fitted and adjusted harness can reduce the risk of injury. - Safety procedures to be followed before and during the harness suspension.

-Chapter 9: Emergency Preparedness and Response
+Chapter 10: OH&S Regulation Part 7 Emergency Preparedness And Response

-Goal: The student should have an understanding of emergency response procedures to be used at the work site.
+Goal: The student will have an understanding of emergency response procedures to be used at the work site.

-- 1. The student should be aware of the employer's and employee's responsibilities with respect to emergency response procedures. - 2.
-The student should have an understanding of the steps taken in the initial response to a worker who has fallen.
+- 1. The student will be aware of the employer's and employee's responsibilities with respect to emergency response procedures. - 2.
+The student will have an understanding of the steps taken in the initial response to a worker who has fallen.